2-categorical affine symmetries of quantum enveloping algebras: Other types

 This approach also gives us a valid representation in type $\mathfrak{so}_8$, i.e. for the Dynkin diagram of type $D_4$. \begin{prop} Let $E_i^*$ be the adjoint operator under the form $(*,*)_L$ on $U_q^+(\mathfrak{so}_{8})$ for right multiplication by $E_i$.
 Label the vertices of the Dynkin diagram $1$ through $4$ with $2$ labelling the central vertex.
 Then extends the right multiplication representation to give an action of $U_q^+(\hat{\mathfrak{so}}_8)$. \end{prop} \begin{proof} Commutation with right multiplication by $E_1$, $E_3$, or $E_4$ is again easy to verify by hand.
 We compute

 Verifying the quantum Serre relation $E_2^*E_0-(q+q^{-1})E_2E_0E_2+E_0E_2^2$ amounts to verifying that $\epsilon E_2-qE_2\epsilon=0$.
 We check that

 The remaining quantum Serre relation is a verification that $[E_0,\epsilon]_q=0$.
 This is accomplished via SageMath. \end{proof} It is not difficult to check that the corresponding right-nested endomorphism does not yield an action of $E_0\in U_q^+(\hat{\mathfrak{so}}_8)$.
 Up to Dynkin diagram automorphism, there are only two left-nested expressions for the lowest weight root vector of $\mathfrak{so}_8$.
 One can verify that the remaining presentation, $[[[[F_2,F_1],F_3],F_4],F_2]$, does \emph{not} yield an action of $E_0$.
 This suggests either that there is a more precise dependence on the positive root poset for $\mathfrak{g}$ or that this is also not the ``correct" formulation of the action of $E_0$.
 One possible approach is to give the $E_0$ action in terms of Lusztig's braid group action as in \cite{unipotent} and \cite{unipotent2}.
+This approach would also make sense categorically due to the appearance of a standard root module in the definition of our $E_0$ functor.
 See \cite{unipotent2} and Remark \ref{rem:certainprefund} for more discussion on the limitations of these constructions.

 One can similarly prove the following. \begin{prop} Define the algebra $U_q^+(\mathfrak{sp}_4)$ and bilinear form $(*,*)_L$ as the type $C_2$ algebra \textbf{f} and bilinear form of \cite{lusbook}, with Lusztig's $v^{-1}$ equal to our $q$.
 Let $E_i^*$ be the adjoint operator under the form $(*,*)_L$ on $U_q^+(\mathfrak{sp}_{4})$ for right multiplication by $E_i$.
 Label the vertices of the Dynkin diagram $1$ and $2$ with $1$ corresponding to the short simple root.
 Then extends the right multiplication representation to give an action of $U_q^+(\hat{\mathfrak{sp}}_4)$. \end{prop} Categorification in all finite types is also work in progress.